evencycu/go-project-template/README.md

     https://github.com/twtrubiks/Git-Tutorials

     If you have got this go-project-template, you should have probably set up the gitlab account.
-    If not, please follow the above procedure to set up the gitlab acocunt.
+    If not, please follow the above procedure to set up the gitlab account.

 2. Copy necessary files

     Assumption:
-    Assume you are using Linux/MacOS system, bash, find and sed commands should be avaiable.
+    Assume you are using Linux/MacOS system, bash, find and sed commands should be available.
-    Usualy they do in a normal Linux/MacOS environment.
+    Usually they do in a normal Linux/MacOS environment.
     If you are using Windows environment, this procedure doesn't apply.
 You have to read copy.sh to do it manually in Windows environment.

     If your project is named my_go_project, you can alias your project name as mgp.
-    The purpose is to fulfill the requriement of this go project template.
+    The purpose is to fulfill the requirement of this go project template.
     The project alias will be a go module.

     ```shell